CurielGuilherme/CurielGuilherme/README.md

 - 🖥️ I work in the IT field at Autbank Projects and Consulting since 2022;

-- 💼 I’m involved in the Pix integration system, working on: testing, database queries, and API handling;
+- 💼 I’m involved in the Pix integration system, working on: user support, testing, database queries, and API handling;

 - 👨‍🎓 I’m a Technology Specialist in Systems Analysis and Development from Fatec Lins, a State Higher Education Institution;